-In Thailand there are more than 1,000 self-claimed Italian restaurants, 200 of which call Bangkok home.
+In Thailand, there are more than 1,000 self-proclaimed Italian restaurants, 200 of which call Bangkok home.
 But we can’t be fooled by a small flag on a label, says the Italian Ambassador to Thailand.

 Ospitalita Italiana.
 Once the results come back they’re published in a yearly publication: A Guidebook to Italian Cuisine in Thailand.
 The 2018 edition launched last week at Hotel Indigo by the Thai-Italian Chamber of Commerce (TICC).

-In the past there’s been as many as 57 restaurants, however the latest edition includes just 44.
+In the past there have been as many as 57 restaurants, however, the latest edition includes just 44.
 Of those, 29 were renewed from the year before and 15 are newcomers, which shows the projects meticulous commitment to authenticity.
-There’s a few familiar names in the 2018 edition including restaurants we’ve reviewed like Appia and others we’ve broken bread with such as Gianni Ristorante.
+There are a few familiar names in the 2018 edition including restaurants we’ve reviewed like Appia and others we’ve broken bread with such as Gianni Ristorante.

 A Guidebook to Italian Cuisine in Thailand is a 12-month project which was first published in 2017.
 While the book itself is published in English, TICC announced that they will partner will local chefs, celebrities and influencers to further promote Italian cuisine with possible trips to Italy later this year.